 What is Constipation?

-The effects of constipation for dogs is similar to constipation in humans.
+The effects of constipation for dogs are similar to constipation in humans.
 Constipation can occur in all animals.
 It refers to the inability to excrete healthy stools on a regular schedule.
 Most dogs should defecate once or twice a day, although each dog is different.
 If your dog does not defecate in 24 hours, there might be an issue.

 As an owner, you must decide what is normal for your dog.
-Your dog may go more often than others.
-A constipated dog will not defecate at all, strain to relieve themselves, or produce rock-hard stools.
+Your constipated dog poop may go more often than others.
+A constipated dog will not defecate, strain to relieve themselves or produce rock-hard stools.
 Complicated bowel movements can also lead to stress.
+In severe cases, dogs with constipation may have hard, dry feces stuck in their digestive tract.
+This painful predicament is called obstipation.
+If your dog is experiencing obstipation, it will not be able to defecate because of blockage.

 Constipation in Dogs

-In a normal healthy body, fecal matter travels through the digestive tract and heads to the colon.
+The causes of constipation and bowel obstruction are plentiful.
+To understand these issues, let's start with how the body should work normally.
+In a normal, healthy body, fecal matter travels through the digestive tract and heads to the colon.
 The colon's job is to reabsorb water and electrolytes from the fecal matter before sending the rest of the unusable parts out for excretion.

-The causes for concretion range from physical inactivity to cancer.
-Vets classify the causes of concretion based on where the issue occurs inside the digestive tract.
-Intraluminal refers to blockages inside the colon, extraluminal refers to obstructions originating outside the colon, and intrinsic refers to diseases and nerve injuries.
+Concretion can be caused by physical inactivity or cancer.
+Vets classify it based on where the issue occurs inside the dog's digestive system or tract.
+Intraluminal refers to blockages inside the colon, extraluminal to obstructions outside the colon, and intrinsic to diseases and nerve injuries.
+Sometimes, medical procedures or orthopedic disorders can make it hard for a dog to hunch or squat, prompting constipation.

 Most Common Causes

-Now that we have a good understanding of how healthy body functions and how constipation is classified, let's explore the most common causes.
+Now that we understand how a healthy body functions and how constipation is classified, let's explore the most common causes.
 Just like with humans, any diet lacking fiber will lead to constipation.
-Make sure there is a decent amount of fiber in your dog's diet if it is experiencing constipation.
+If your dog is experiencing constipation, ensure a decent amount of fiber in its diet.
+There are circumstances where fear has also led to constipation.

-Dogs also enjoy putting lots of things in their mouth, especially things that aren't food.
-They don't have thumbs like us, so they cannot pick things up in the same way (although some dogs make great use of their paws to snatch things).
+A good example is a dog who is punished for defecating in the house, being scared to go and subsequently holding its own stool in to avoid punishment.
+Dogs also enjoy putting lots of things in their mouths, especially things that aren't food.
+They don't have thumbs like us, so they cannot pick things up the same way (although some dogs use their paws to snatch things).

 Because dogs use their mouths as tools to lift things, there is a good chance non-edible items will end up in their stomach.
 These items can cause blockages or bowel obstruction if ingested.
 Digestive tract tumors, anal gland problems, dehydration or electrolyte imbalances, prostate enlargement, spinal diseases and injuries, stress, metabolic diseases like hypothyroidism, drugs including opiates, diuretics, and some cancer drugs may also cause constipation.

 Bowel Obstruction